 Assumptions and the Customer’s Business.
-Value Proposition conversations about assumptions and the customer’s business are often directed as much towards the Validation and Engagement objectives as they are toward the Proof objective.
+Value Proposition conversations about assumptions and the customer’s business are often directed as much toward the Validation and Engagement objectives as they are toward the Proof objective.

 There are four common pitfalls to avoid in designing how information about assumptions and the customer’s business is gathered and how it is laid out:

 - Presenting too many assumptions is usually a mistake in a general meeting with multiple stakeholders.
-A few assumptions help validate that the sales or presales professional has understood the customer and that the Value Proposition is relevant.
-Presenting all the assumptions takes presentations off-topic, results in distracting arguments and runs the risk of losing the focus of important stakeholders in a meeting.
+A few assumptions help validate that the sales or presales professional have understood the customer and that the Value Proposition is relevant.
+Presenting all the assumptions takes presentations off-topic, results in distracting arguments, and runs the risk of losing the focus of important stakeholders in a meeting.

 Value Drivers: How We Deliver Value.
 Value Propositions need to go beyond summary numbers to draw attention to our differentiation and its business impact on the customer.
 A Value Proposition should be designed to facilitate a memorable conversation about how we deliver value.
 The content should be organized in a way that supports both simple and in-depth conversations about our value drivers.